-he idea for Texas Regional Bank emerged in 2008 when four Valley businessmen recognized the community banking void in their local region.
-They realized, that since the introduction of interstate branch banking in the 1990s, the Rio Grande Valley had experienced tremendous consolidation of its privately-held community and regional banks.
-In just ___ years, locally-owned banks had decreased from approximately 55 to 15, reducing the banking choices in many parts of Texas.
+The idea for Texas Regional Bank emerged in 2008 when four businessmen recognized the community banking void in their local region caused by the consolidation of privately-held community and regional banks.
+Over the years, locally-owned banks had decreased, reducing the banking choices in many parts of Texas.

-Michael Scaief, Bobby Farris, Tudor Uhlhorn and Bill Elliff already were,experienced leaders in many diverse lines of business and strongly committed to community service.
-Together, they set a goal of developing a regional banking franchise committed to the success of the community.
-The group identified what had been successful among local regional banks in the past and adopted these strategies as operating principles.
+Michael Scaief, Bobby Farris, Tudor Uhlhorn and Bill Elliff, leaders in business and the community, set out to develop a regional banking franchise committed to the success of the community.
+The group identified what had worked among regional banks in the past and adopted these strategies as operating principles.

 Key objectives in their business plan were to:

 The TSBI board soon was charged with raising capital to acquire Falfurrias State Bank.
-In February 2010, the capital raise began, with a goal of $18 million.
-The community response was overwhelming and, in less than six weeks, the holding company closed its capital raise with just shy of $24 million from approximately 160 influential Valley families.
+In February 2010, the capital raise began, with a goal of $20 million.
+The community response was overwhelming and, in less than six weeks, the holding company closed its capital raise with nearly $24 million from approximately 160 different families.

 On May 4, 2010, Texas State Bankshares, Inc. acquired 100% of the stock of Falfurrias State Bank.
-Ninety days into the acquisition, the charter was relocated to Harlingen.
+Ninety days into the acquisition, the charter was relocated to Harlingen, Texas.
 The bank was renamed Texas Regional Bank, and its relationship style of banking articulated in the new tag line, The People You Know.
 Texas Regional Bank celebrated another milestone in November 2013, when Border Capital Bank was acquired.
 The merger added a trust department and four more locations in the Rio Grande Valley market.
 Texas Regional Bank continues to find opportunities to grow and be a leader in community banking.
 In February 2017, Texas Regional Bank completed the acquisition of Blanco National Bank expanding the regions we serve to the Texas Hill Country.

 As of December 31, 2022, Texas Regional Bank has assets of approximately $2.63 billion with banking centers across the Rio Grande Valley, Texas Hill Country, Houston and DFW Metroplex.
-Without a doubt, the influence of its broad shareholder base and team of well-known and seasoned bankers has made it the “Bank of Choice” in the Texas markets.
+Without a doubt, the influence of its broad shareholder base and team of well-known and seasoned bankers has made Texas Regional the “Bank of Choice” in the Texas markets.